acandiach/pets_to_home/README.md

 # README

+Archivo zip equivocado

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+- Ruby version 3.2.2

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation postgresql

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...